Ezra Bridger: Voice acting

-The character is voiced by Taylor Gray.
+Ezra is voiced by actor Taylor Gray.
 On his character, Gray stated: "He's a pickpocket, he's a little thief.
 But he's doing it all because he needs to survive."
 Executive producer Greg Weisman said: "We see this whole series very much through Ezra's eyes.
 As his eyes get opened to what the Empire's capable of, his eyes are opened to the fact that there are people who care, who are trying to fight the good fight, and he becomes one of them."